adamgauthier/TaylorBot/README.md

 ### redis-commands

-[taylorbot-redis-commands](./src/linux-infrastructure/redis/redis-commands) is a [Redis](https://redis.io/) server used as a cache for select heavily fetched data from `taylorbot-postgres`.
-Caching avoids frequent round-trips to the database, which could significantly impact performance as multiple requests are needed for every used command.
+[taylorbot-redis-commands](./src/linux-infrastructure/redis/redis-commands) is a [Redis](https://redis.io/) server used as a cache for heavily fetched data from `taylorbot-postgres`.
+Caching avoids frequent round-trips to the database, which could significantly impact performance.

 ### entity-tracker